In This Article

 Preventing Complications:

-4. Awareness of Potential Issues: While decay does not occur on dental implants themselves, it is still important to be vigilant about potential issues that may arise.
+- Awareness of Potential Issues: While decay does not occur on dental implants themselves, it is still important to be vigilant about potential issues that may arise.
 Peri-implantitis, a condition characterized by inflammation and infection of the peri-implant tissues, can occur if oral hygiene is neglected.
 Promptly addressing any signs of redness, swelling, or discomfort around the implant is crucial to prevent complications.
+When considering long‑term tooth replacement, If you want to understand implant procedures and candidacy, review our information on Same Day Teeth Implants for missing teeth.

 Conclusion: